Name of Listing

 San Ignacio Town

-This large cave, set deep in the jungle outside of San Jose Succotz, Belize, is for the hardcore adventurer.
+This large cave set deep in the jungle outside of San Jose Succotz, Belize, is for the hardcore adventurer.
 It literally has no end in sight (experts haven’t discovered it yet)!
-It ... morefeatures huge stalactite formations, Mayan ceramics, three lakes, and a breath-taking skylight view.
-It is believed that the ancient Mayans used this cave to access the underworld and that their gods and deities that resided there.
+It ... morefeatures huge stalactite formations, Mayan ceramics, three lakes, and a breathtaking skylight view.
+It is believed that the ancient Mayans used this cave to access the underworld and that their gods and deities resided there.
 The evidence has shown that the Mayans used this cave from the Early Preclassic, 1400-900 BC, until the Post Classic, mid-1500.
 It is also believed that this cave could possibly be part of a network that connects to the nearby site, Xunantunich.
 Come explore the Three Lakes Cave and be awed by such a rich, vivid history that is still present today!

 This tour is approximately 4 hours or more.
 This 3 Lakes cave tour takes place right in this beautiful 300-acre adventure park called Cave World Adventures in Cayo just 10 minutes from the famous Xunantunich Mayan ruin.
-This tour includes entrance fee and a professional licensed tour guide.
+This tour includes an entrance fee and a professional licensed tour guide.

 What to bring: